wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ## Minimize the Impact of Data Delays on Alerts

 You can minimize the impact of data delays by evaluating data from an earlier time window.
-Doing so improves the chances that the alert checker will base its decisions on data that has been backfilled and is therefore complete.
+Doing so improves the chances that the alert checker will base its decisions on data that has been backfilled.

-You can use either of the following techniques (or a combination of them):
+You can use either of the following techniques (or both):
 * Use the `lag()` function in the alert condition.
 * Increase the length of the alert check time window.

 ### Adjust the Alert Condition

 You can use the [`lag()`](ts_lag.html) function in an alert condition to shift the alert check time window back in time.
-You pick a time window that is old enough to contain backfilled values, but recent enough to be useful.
+Pick a time window that you think might be old enough to contain backfilled values.
 Without `lag()`, the alert check time window ends immediately before alert checking occurs, which is too soon for backfilling to occur.

 **Example**

 Suppose you want to monitor the number of requests per second, and these requests are sharded across 10 machines.
 Each machine should be running about 150 requests/second, so the total should add up to more than 1000.
 You'd like to know if the total drops below 1000 for 2 minutes, so you set **Alert fires** to 2.

-You start by considering the following alert condition, which compares the current request count to 1000:
+The following alert condition compares the current request count to 1000:

 ```
 sum(ts("aws.elb.requestcount")) < 1000